schleichardt/play-embed-mongo/README.md

 embed.mongo.dbversion="2.4.3"
 ```

-* optinally to use a random port: `embed.mongo.port=0` and put in your Global.scala
+* optionally to use a random port: `embed.mongo.port=0` in your conf/application.conf

 ```
 import play.api.GlobalSettings